Rosh-Made/rosh-made/blog/software-testing.md

 ---
 Switching to a career in IT from a non-IT background seems as daunting as it sounds but when I think about it now I feel like that was the best investment (time + money) and decision I made 3 years ago in my life.

-If you're someone thinking of moving to software testing and want to know
+If you're someone thinking of moving to software testing, or a recent graduate, or someone who's new to the local job market (NZ) and want to know

+~ What's the current local job market is like?

 ~ How to get into the field?

-~ What's the current New Zealand Job market is like for Software Testers?

 ~ What are the current hot skills (Soft + Technical) companies are looking for?